eonil/SQLite3/NOTE.md

 -	Low-Level means C-interop layer.
 No logics or abstractions, just handles interfacing and type conversions.

 -	Mid-Level means exposing SQLite3 features as is.
+Query builder is provided for your convenience.
+Low level is fully hidden.

 -	High-Level means extra abstraction for best convenience.
+Instead, this is very limited in features.
+Mid/low levels are fully hidden not to break abstraction.

+You can choose any level what you want to use, but you can't mix them.
+Once established connection to a database file can be manipulated using only with the type of the connection.